-The preceding approval mark affixed to a vehicle in conformity with paragraph 5. of this Regulation shows that the vehicle type concerned has been approved in the United Kingdom (E 11), pursuant to this Regulation under approval number 2439.
-This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 01 series of amendments incorporated.
+The preceding approval mark affixed to a vehicle in conformity with paragraph 5. of this Regulation shows that the vehicle type concerned has been approved in the United Kingdom (E 11), pursuant to this Regulation under Section 3 of the approval number 2439 as defined in paragraph 5.2.1.
+This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 00 series of amendments incorporated.
 Furthermore, the accompanying code (1A) denotes that the vehicle is approved to Level 1A (Europe).